The Big Bang Fair

 So, as well as our synchronised swimmers, we also used the idea to champion pioneering pupil (and Big Bang competition finalist) Luke De Bretton-Gordon, who has developed ‘edible water bottles’: an invention that could be instrumental in reducing the production of single-use plastic in the future.

-With such a simple idea, coupled with stunning content (in particular our beautiful drone shots showing Kate and Isabelle floating while surrounded on all sides by a sea of plastic waste) the media responded in the perfect way: over 170 pieces of coverage to date including great pieces in The Times, Times online, Daily Mail (full page), Mail Online (twice), Metro, Metro online, I, BBC Newsround and The Huffington Post.
+With such a simple idea, coupled with stunning content (in particular our beautiful drone shots showing Kate and Isabelle floating while surrounded on all sides by a sea of plastic waste) the media responded in the perfect way: over 200 pieces of coverage including incredible pieces in The Times, Times online, BBC News, Daily Mail (full page), Mail Online (twice), Metro, Metro online, I, BBC Newsround, Sky Sports and The Huffington Post.
+We’ve also seen our powerful video content go viral on social media, with BBC News, The Guardian and even the World Economic Forum posting our footage across their socials – and subsequently racking up well over 5 million organic views.